Read the full Q & A with Alex below or listen to it above!

 Alex: I would say that it’s all about listening to God, but also watching and trusting him—having faith when you get those invitations to lean back into who you are.

 Shuree: That’s awesome—redemptive experiences.
-I feel like as youth workers, we have the opportunity to do that all the time—to bring youth to a space where we can reframe things that have happened [to them] and [for them] to have a redemptive experience—calling them back to who God has called them to be.
+I feel like as youth workers, we have the opportunity to do that all the time—to bring youth to a space where we can reframe things that have happened and to have a redemptive experience—calling them back to who God has called them to be.
 That’s awesome.
 I love that.

 Alex: Yeah, yeah, yeah